davanstrien/awesome-synthetic-datasets/README.md

 ## Resources

 This repository aims to organize resources focused on helping people (including myself) get started with building synthetic datasets.
-As a result, it will only cover some things and will focus on pragmatic and practical resources for the mosst part.
+As a result, it will only cover some things and will focus on pragmatic and practical resources for the most part.

 ## Tutorials, guides and educational blog posts